-Over the last decade, businesses have increasingly run into the same issue: They receive letters from lawyers threatening action due to their websites not being compliant with the Americans with Disabilities Act (ADA).
+Over the last decade, businesses have increasingly run into the same issue: They receive letters from lawyers threatening action due to their websites not being compliant with the Americans with Disabilities Act (ADA) guidelines.

 Although we’ve done several ADA site audits and ensure our clients’ websites are ADA compliant, we also recognize that many business websites still aren’t doing the same.